hmcts/hwf-staffapp/pa11y/README.md

 (Screenshots can be useful to check whether the desired page is being tested.
 You may want to delete the screenshot directory after testing to avoid clutter).
 #### Manager account:

+###### Work in progress: Issues surrounding the randomness of "Waiting for Evidence" means that 2 user journeys have been omitted for now (08/10/20) to be addressed at a later date.
 with screenshots:
 ```
 mkdir -p pa11y/screenshots/manager